JFalnes/Skribify/README.md

 ## **Usage**
 ### Important
-Scribe only allows videos up to 25MB's of size, if your Scribe fails, try with a smaller video.
+Skribify only allows videos up to 25MB's of size, if your Skribify fails, try with a smaller video.
 ### **Command Line Interface**
-Scribe can be used from the command line by providing the required arguments:
+Skribify can be used from the command line by providing the required arguments:

 * **`--url`, `-u`**: URL of the YouTube video to transcribe and summarize.
 * **`--file`, `-f`**: Path of the local video or audio file to transcribe and summarize.